“Female! Where’s my mushroom mead!” The Shewish Giant, Gromp, pounded on the square wooden table.

 “I’m hungry!
 What about our food!” came a third angry voice.

-“This is coming out of your pay!” called out the voice of General Pol.
+“This is coming out of your pay!” called out the voice of the Rirorni General Pol.

-My-re was sitting, holding the Grey Wand, and peeked through her fingers covering her eyes and the room full of patrons at the Broken Sword Tavern.
-They were all surrounding her shouting demands she couldn’t fill.
+My‑re sat, holding the Grey Wand, peeking through her fingers, covering her eyes, and looking at the room full of patrons at the Broken Sword tavern.
+They were all surrounding her, shouting demands she couldn’t fill.
 She closed her eyes, covered her ears, and rested her forehead on the table.

 They’re not real.
-They’re not real.
-My-re told herself over and over.
-She had to clear her mind and figure a way out of her plight, but the noise and distraction was constant.
-Leaving wasn’t an option, as a void of darkness covered the landscape, as if nothing existed outside these four walls.
-It was a dream, well nightmare, one she couldn’t wake.
-The Lake of Mist monster was not some fish, but a sentient creature, likely not from this realm that somehow inhabited her body.
-It had the power to move her to different scenarios from her past, which felt real enough.
-It could access some of her memories, but not her knowledge.
-She had lied and told the creature the crew of the Nightie referred to it as the ‘Creature from the Black Lagoon’, and shortly thereafter, the patrons arrived and began shouting demands at her.
-Likely as a punishment.
+They’re not real, My‑re told herself over and over.
+She had to clear her mind and figure a way out of her plight, but the noise and distraction were constant.
+Leaving wasn’t an option.
+A void of darkness covered the landscape as if nothing existed outside these four walls.
+A dream, well, a nightmare, and one she couldn’t wake.
+The Lake of Mist’s monster was not some fish but a sentient creature, likely not from this realm, that somehow inhabited her body.
+It had the power to transport her to different scenarios from her past, which felt real enough.
+It could access some of her memories but not her knowledge.
+She had lied and told the creature the crew of the Nightie referred to it as the ‘Creature from the Black Lagoon,’ shortly after that, the patrons arrived and began shouting demands at her.
+Likely a punishment.
 So, now she knew two things.
-One, it couldn’t tell when she was lying.
-Two, and more importantly, she knew what it wanted; the Grey Wand.
+One, it couldn’t tell when she lied.
+Two, and more importantly, she knew what it wanted: the Grey Wand.

 “What is all this commotion?”

-“Uncle Chucky has what everyone wants,” Chuck said as he placed two small, tapped hogshead barrels on a nearby table.
+“Uncle Chucky has what everyone wants,” Chuck said.
+He placed two small, tapped hogshead barrels on a nearby table.
 “Drinks are on the house!”

 The crowd instantly departed and headed to the kegs.
-Not pleased with the sight of the creature, she was pleased it relieved the uproar.
+Not pleased with the sight of the creature, she welcomed the relief from the patrons’ uproar.

-Dusting his hands clean of the situation, Chuck approached, sat across from My-re with a drink in hand, and breathed out heavily.
+Dusting his hands clean of the situation, Chuck approached, sat across from My‑re, and breathed out heavily.
 “Ready to give me the Grey Wand?”

 “Nope.”

-Shrugging his shoulders, Chuck adjusted his thin spectacles and said, “Thought I’d ask.”
-Pausing for a moment, he continued, “So where would you like to go today?
-Families burning building?
+Shrugging his shoulders, Chuck said, “Thought I’d ask.”
+Pausing momentarily, he continued, “So, where would you like to go today?
+Family’s burning building?
 Running from the Rirorni horde?
 Tower of Death?
-That seems like a nice place.”
+Oh, that seems like a nice place.”

 “You gave your word.
 No more running from the undead,” My‑re said.

 “Yes, I did,” Chuck grumbled.
-“However, you did lie to me, so that should void me from keeping mine.”
+“However, you lied to me, which should void me from keeping mine.
+Give me the Grey Wand, and all will be forgotten.”

-“Keep me her and I won’t lie to you again,” My-re said.
+“Keep me here, and I won’t lie to you again,” My‑re said.

-“All I want is the Grey Wand.
-Give it to me and I’ll keep you here.”
+“All I desire is the Grey Wand.
+Give it to me, and I’ll keep you here and with happy customers.”

 Several heartbeats passed.